projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

              cp -r acrn-hypervisor/build/acrn-board-inspector*.deb "$disk"/
              sync && sudo umount "$disk"

        #.
-Remove the USB stick from the development computer and insert it into the target system.
+Remove the USB disk from the development computer and insert it into the target system.

        #.
 Copy the Board Inspector Debian package from the USB disk to the target: